antarctica/lantern/docs/exporters.md

 # Lantern - Exporters

 Exporters create the catalogue [Static Site](/docs/architecture.md#static-site).
-They can be split into:
+They can broadly be split into:

 - [Resource Exporters](#resource-exporters) - which create derived outputs of [Records](/docs/data-model.md#records) and
   [Items](/docs/data-model.md#items)